This photo is not faked. It shows a real shepherd…

 - “Gateway drug” effect leading to other vices, like dishonesty, coveting what is not ours, trying to avoid God, stopping or decreasing our sincere prayers, developing patterns of sneaky behavior and self-deception, cover-up schemes, becoming experts at self-justification and rationalizing, etc. (for example, Ephesians 5:3)

 - Decreased ability to commit to long-term relationships (because repeated illicit sexual encounters lead to viewing sex as pure recreation, like grabbing a snack with a friend, instead of the ennobling gift from God that it is, joining two souls for a holy purpose).
 See research in the article, “Science and the Bible Agree: Casual Sex Is Bad.”

 - And then there are the obvious, typically-cited consequences like diseases, unwanted pregnancies with children growing up in tragic circumstances, broken marriages due to betrayal, domestic violence due to anger over infidelity, and more.

 Consider reading through that list again with a prayerful heart to let the impact of each of those consequences fully sink in.

 Seriously.
-These are real.
+These are real, painful consequences.